vini1237777/TestMind/README.md

    - Calls OpenAI (`gpt-4o-mini`) with JSON response format
    - Parses the JSON into the `TestCase[]` type
 4. Frontend:
-   - Displays latest test cases
+   - Displays the latest test cases
    - Saves them as a `TestSuite` in local state
-   - Shows suites & details in a simple dashboard
+   - Shows suites and details in a simple dashboard

 ---